DiltheyLab/GENTRAIN/documentation/docs/developers/genomic_operations.md

 Gentrain, we use <a href="https://chewbbaca.readthedocs.io/en/latest/user/modules/AlleleCall.html" target="_blank">
 chewBACCA's AlleleCall
 service</a>
-which provides mappings between each gene and the corresponding allele in the sequences.
+which provides mappings between each reference gene and the corresponding allele in the sequences.
 Based on these mappings, we then calculate genetic distances by differentiating between the allele sets of two sequences.

 Each bacterial sequence assembly is provided in a seperate fasta file.
 Therefore the bacterial sequence import allows the simultaneous upload of multiple files.
 File names must correspond to fasta ids that are linked to the uploaded case data.
-These fasta ids a pseudonymized before ever communicating with the server and exclusively persisted on the client side.
+These fasta ids are pseudonymized before ever communicating with the server and exclusively persisted on the client side.

 ```mermaid
 sequenceDiagram